Janiith07/Janiith07/README.md

 ## About Me

 <p align="justify">
-  <strong>Artificial Intelligence</strong> and <strong>Machine Learning</strong> Undergraduate.
-I build responsive, user-friendly, and scalable web applications using modern technologies and clean code.
-My goal is to deliver seamless, high-performance products with great user experiences.
+  <strong>Artificial Intelligence</strong> and <strong>Machine Learning</strong> Undergraduate. passionate about building intelligent, data-driven solutions.
+Strong interest in machine learning, data analysis, and model development, with a focus on solving real-world problems using modern AI technologies.
 </p>

 <!-- Contact Section -->